CompImg/LST-AI/README.md

 earlier results.

-**Testing this release:** [docs/testing.md](docs/testing.md) is the validation checklist, split into an aarch64 and an x86_64 track.
-It also states plainly what has *not* been tested — the pipeline has never been run end to end on x86_64, and the CUDA image has never been run against a GPU — so if you are validating on either, start there.
+**Testing this release:** [docs/testing.md](docs/testing.md) is the validation checklist, split into an aarch64 and an x86_64 track, with the expected run-to-run variation quantified.
+Both tracks have end-to-end runs recorded (x86_64 including the CUDA image on a real GPU); the remaining known gap is that CI builds and unit-tests but does not segment a subject, so further "worked for me" reports — especially from aarch64 and CPU-only machines — are genuinely useful.

 ### Lesion annotation with FastSurfer